 I see no reason to give lack of growth or undeveloped as reasons to criticize characters so early on.
 It’s like people expect 14 episodes worth of developed from Violet in the first couple episodes.
 There’s reasons why developments exist, and it’s to further a character and make them more interesting as people would expect to see.
 However, it’s how they go about this development that makes me question the series a bit.
 The direction it’s taking can go either way, so we’ll have to see.

 Like I’ve said, there’s so much room to give more proper development on violet’s character and the rest, but if it’s accompanied by mediocre writing, then this development would be half assed.
 Now the writing isn’t horrible for what it’s worth, but sometimes it’s hard to care about what dialogues these characters decide to use.
 There’s only a lack of substance since it’s still too early for its full potential to be known.
 So there’s really no “substance” to rate upon anyway.
-But that’s why although I’m not fond of the writing so far, I look forward to the end result and hopefully they successfully develop the characters enough for us to sympathize or to understand them much better.
+But that’s why although I’m not fond of the writing so far, I look forward to the conclusion and hopefully they successfully develop the characters enough for us to sympathize or to understand them much better.
 I think people expected this to be somewhat deep and thought-provoking.
 But this is somewhat a simple story about a girl trying to find herself.
 Just that it takes on a more dramatic approach.

 Despite the inner contents of the series itself, it definitely does the outer contents right.
 To the art style, the character design, the colours and background, as well as character movement, which makes them feel more realistic and humane.
 Sometimes the interactions between characters are fun to watch as well.